Unraveling SloppyLemming’s operations across South Asia

 ...

 Finally, another decoy PDF is displayed in the browser following the token’s collection by the adversary.
-In this instance, the decoy PDF (as shown below) is a contract update between Taxila Heavy Industries (a Pakistani state-owned enterprise and defense contractor that produces tanks, personnel carriers, and other military vehicles) and a Pakistani metal fabrication company named International Fabrication Company.
+In this instance, the decoy PDF is a contract update between Taxila Heavy Industries (a Pakistani state-owned enterprise and defense contractor that produces tanks, personnel carriers, and other military vehicles) and a Pakistani metal fabrication company named International Fabrication Company.

-Malware Operations
+Malware operations

 During July 2024, Cloudforce One identified a SloppyLemming Worker that redirects a user to a file hosted on Dropbox.
 The Worker - sharepoint-punjab.sharepoint-e13.workers[.]dev - contains code that checks if the user is presented a link containing a PDF file named “CamScanner-06-10-2024-15.29.pdf”, and if the condition is met the user is then redirected to a Dropbox URL, as shown in the code below: